by Joseph Brennan

 At Johnstown, the flow of the Little Conemaugh takes a 90 degree turn to the right as the Stony Creek River (sic) joins from the left, the two forming the (big) Conemaugh River.
 The immense flood missed the turn, instead washing over the town and then slamming into the steep wall of Yoder Hill, 500 feet high.
 The impact pushed water to both sides, breaking the flood's momentum.
 The stone multi-arch Pennsylvania Railroad bridge over the Conemaugh, just two years old, was the first one the flood did not knock out, and it still stands today.
 But an enormous pile of debris formed against the upstream side of the bridge, and in one more terrible twist, somehow the pile caught fire, burning to death victims caught in it who had survived drowning.
 If there is any good to be told, it is that Clara Barton, age 68, arrived and took charge of the relief effort, earning for herself and her Red Cross staff the praise of all concerned for her dedication and organizational skills, forming the reputation that the Red Cross maintains to this day.

-Just two months after the flood, Cambria Iron announced a new town to adhering to Diescher's original plans, supplied by one of his descendants.
-Only his two-level cars were not restored, and instead the 1921 cars were renovated and put back on the line.
+Just two months after the flood, Cambria Iron announced a new town to be built on Yoder Hill, to be reached by an incline similar to those recently built on Coal Hill, now called Mount Washington, on the south side of Pittsburgh.
+The incline was designed by Samuel Diescher, who was responsible for several others including Pittsburgh's Duquesne Incline (still in use) and Castle Shannon Incline.
+The Johnstown Incline opened in 1891 and was operated until 1962.
+Later that same year it was renovated and reopened and ran until 1983 when it was sold to the Cambria County Transit Authority, now called Cam Tran.
+It was then totally rebuilt adhering to Diescher's original plans, supplied by one of his descendants.
+The exception was that his two-level cars were not re-created, but instead the single-deck cars from 1921 were renovated and put back on the line.
 The incline reopened in its present form in September 1984.
 The footbridge over the highway was built some time later, and the original 1890 bridge over the Stony Creek was renovated in 2000-2001.

 The Johnstown Incline rises 502 feet at a 72 per cent grade, travelling 867 feet.
 The claim to fame is that it is the world's steepest vehicular inclined plane.
 Note the qualification.
 When we visited Johnstown in August 2016 I could not help asking the nice young man at the lower station whether he could name a steeper one that was not vehicular.
 He thought there might be one in Norway or some place like that.
 I didn't realize till later that I had ridden on a steeper one myself just a year earlier—the Monongahela Incline is 75 per cent*, but certainly it does not carry vehicles, and notably as well it travels only 365 feet.
 Yes, if the point is not clear, you can have your automobile taken up or down on the Johnstown Incline for six dollars one way.